Beginner's Guide to Kendo Practice

 • Repetitive drills

-Kendo bogu do
+Kendo bogu: do

-Months 1-3: Entirely focused on the basics mentioned above.
+Months 1–3: Focus on the basics above.

-Kendo sparring match, jigeiko
+Kendo sparring, jigeiko

 Etiquette